Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 These properties imply that the state space $\mathcal{H}$ of the BCFT has been endowed with the structure of a cyclic, graded differential associative algebra.
 The same structure applies to matrix valued forms on a 3-manifold, which allows the definition of Chern-Simons theory.

-Let us try to understand how to define the product and trace.
+Let us give a rough picture of how the product and trace should be defined.
 The product is associative, and all associative products are, in some way or another, matrix products.
-The string field in the Schr{\"o}dinger representation is a functional of a curve
+The string field in the Schr{\"o}dinger representation is a functional of a curve,

 and it is natural to interpret the curve as representing matrix indices, in some sense.
-However, a matrix should have two indices, and there is only one curve $x^\mu(\sigma)$.
-We can deal with this by regarding
+However, a matrix should have two indices, and there is only one curve $x(\sigma)$.
+We can deal with this by regarding the full curve as a pair of half-curves